Tips and tricks if you want to buy a boat

 And remember that batteries are considered hazardous cargo so buying them on an island normally incurs a higher cost due to the special categorisation of their shipping.
 If you can, buy them on a continent.
 And buy a battery monitor to keep a good eye on your batteries.

 This is a topic close to the heart of your writer.
 What I am about to say is controversial.
 It is this: Don't get wind generation.
 Concentrate on solar power.
-I bought an brilliantly engineered wind generator - the best on the market.
+I bought a brilliantly engineered wind generator - the best on the market.
 It was quiet and promised a high energy output.
 It cost $2,400.
 I live in the British Virgin Islands, famous for the dependable trade winds.

 In two years I can only remember one night, at Saba Rock in January, when the wind generator actually gave the boat a surplus of energy.
 I can remember several times when fishing lines were owned by the wind generator.
 A wind generator will give the boat around 2-3 amps on average.
 When it's very windy this will go to 7-8 amps.

 Contrast this with solar.
 One 150W panel through a decent MPPT controller will give you 8-10 amps on your average sunny day.
 A friend, Manfred has a 40' Oceanis in Grenada.
 He built his own 50mm stainless steel arch and put four 150W panels on it.
-Total cost for his arch and panels was around $1,800 (this is a low figure mainly because Manfred is exceptionally practical and built the arch himself).
+The total cost for his arch and panels was around $1,800 (this is a low figure mainly because Manfred is exceptionally practical and built the arch himself).

 His panels provide shade and never catch fishing lines.
-Oh and they return him 20-30 amps while the sun is shining.
+Oh, and they return him 20-30 amps while the sun is shining.
 He owns a microwave and a watermaker.
 His girlfriend even uses a hairdryer (...I know).
 He never runs his engine for power and has never seen his batteries fall below 90% capacity.

 A watermaker is a game changer.
 It is expensive.
 But if you have the funds available, it is worth it.
 You won't get much change out of $10K for a watermaker.
 But it hits at the very heart of why you purchased your boat in the first place: freedom.